Interested in pursuing an

 MBA 6366 Communication for Finance Professionals

-In this course, students will develop their ability to communicate with sophisticated financial knowledge in both oral and written formats.
+Finance is undoubtedly a quantitative domain in academia.
+Yet, the discipline of finance relies heavily on human interaction.
+In this course, students will develop their ability to communicate sophisticated financial knowledge in both oral and written formats.
 Students will apply their knowledge of investment products to develop investment portfolios.
 Students will learn the importance of tailoring their communication based upon contextual factors (e.g., audience, situation) and they will develop strategies for communicating with various stakeholders.

 MBA 6367 Investment Management Statistics